Personal profile

 In 2022, Winckler published a new essay on the cultural significance of Marilyn Stafford's Cité Lesage-Bullourde photographs, commissioned by Dr. Kylie Thomas for a special issue on Photography and Resistance in the peer-reviewed journal MAI: Feminism & Visual Culture.

-On the MA DMCS, Winckler continues to module lead two mandatory research modules: MJM01 Practicing Media Research and MJM90 Research Dissertations.
-She also leads MJM07 Participatory Media Production for Social Change, a module that offers theoretical, historical and international perspectives to co-production and promotes social engagement and working in partnership with local and national charities.
+Between 2019 - 2022, Winckler was course leader for MA Digital Media, Culture & Society, developed in 2008 as MA Creative Media, where she coordinated the research modules Practicing Media Research and Research Dissertations.
+She also taught Participatory Media Production for Social Change, a module exploring theoretical, historical and international perspectives to co-production of knowledge and social engagement through partnerships with local and national charities.

 Despite having worked at UoB since 2004, Winckler continues to discover new and rewarding ways of teaching and facilitation and has frequently been nominated for teaching awards (in the inspirational teaching award category and for the Excellence in Facilitating and Empowering Learning award).